uppsala-makerspace/loerdagskurser/publicity/20240818_kickoff/README.md

 ![](n_per_day_per_course.png)

-> The number of participants per course.
-April 1st 2023 we had to split up in two groups
+> The number of participants per course, with 1146 visits in total.
+> On April 1st 2023 we had to split up in two groups

 ![](medlemmar_and_loerdagskurs.png)